 During this time, you can only cancel your broadband or move to a new provider for free if you are within a cooling-off period, if you are not getting the service you were promised or if your bill goes up unexpectedly.
 Keep in mind that most major providers include mid-contract price rises in their terms and conditions, so you are technically agreeing to them when you sign up.

-Most rises kick in in April and are linked to an inflation figure from the previous year, usually the Consumer Price Index (CPI), though some use the Retail Price Index (RPI).
+Most rises kick in in April and are either linked to an inflation figure from the previous year or increase by a set amount, such as £3.
+Usually the Consumer Price Index (CPI) is used for inflation-linked hikes, though some providers use the Retail Price Index (RPI).
 The amount your bill goes up by will likely be the provider’s chosen inflation figure, plus a percentage, usually 3-4%.
 If inflation is negative, your price would still go up by the additional figure.

-Almost all of the major UK broadband providers are due to hike prices this year, leaving customers with little option but to pay up or fork out a hefty early termination fee.
+Almost all of the major UK broadband providers hike prices every year, leaving customers with little option but to pay up or fork out a hefty early termination fee.

 Broadband price increase 2024

-Here you can see all of the major UK broadband providers, the rate customers' broadband bills will be increased by in 2024 and whether they can cancel for free in response.
+Here you can see all of the major UK broadband providers, the rate customers' broadband bills were increased by in 2024 and whether they can cancel for free in response.

-How much will your broadband bill go up by in 2024?
+How much did your broadband bill go up by in 2024?

 Here we have shown how the most common 2024 hikes will affect different broadband deals, so you can see roughly how your bill will change in real terms.